 "It would be a one-way glass partition.
 Cats would only see the dogs, not the other way around," Prior said, adding that the glass partition would not encourage barking.

 Robert Olson, Chairman for the Service Area 3 Board of Trustees, previously said that the district's main well is only 600 feet from the site and is unsure whether the septic system would be adequate enough to handle washing down animal waste.
-He said the ground water would take effluent materials towards the well.

 Prior again pointed to the presence of dogs at the facility as a non-issue.